wireservice/csvkit/docs/common_arguments.rst

   -d DELIMITER, --delimiter DELIMITER
                         Delimiting character of the input CSV file.
-  -t, --tabs            Specifies that the input CSV file is delimited with
+  -t, --tabs            Specify that the input CSV file is delimited with
                         tabs.
 Overrides "-d".
   -q QUOTECHAR, --quotechar QUOTECHAR
                         Character used to quote strings in the input CSV file.